 Research in Progress

-A Commonwealth of Hope: Reimagining Augustine’s Political Thought (manuscript in progress and invited for full review)
+A Commonwealth of Hope: Reimagining Augustine’s Political Thought (forthcoming with Princeton University Press)

 Augustine and Republican Liberty (manuscript in progress)